mbrucki/measurelake/README.md

-# GTM Ad-Blocker Bypass Service
+# MeasureLake - AdBlocker Shield

 Make sure your Google Tag Manager analytics continue working even when visitors use ad-blockers.
 This service routes your GTM requests through your own domain, making them invisible to ad-blocking software.